SuperCh-SE-NCSU/Project2_badsmell/README.md

 45. Issue interval time is normal this time
 ...
 ```

+###Issue Time Interval Detector [need Liang's data]
+During the development cycle, team members will post some issues in order to communicate other members.
+However, the time interval between two issue creation may vary dramatically.
+This detector can analyse time interval to decide whether it is too long or too short.
+The result can reflect the process of each team.
+And we named it [issueTimeIntervalDetector.](https://github.com/SuperCh-SE-NCSU/Project2_badsmell/blob/zhewei/bad_smell_detector/issueTimeIntervalDetector.py)

+####Result
 ##Bad smells results
 ##Early warning
 **Interval of created time of two adjacent issues**